Paleoparasitology: Evidence of parasitism

 One of the most daunting tasks involved in studying parasitic relationships from the past is supporting the assertion that the relationship between two organisms is indeed parasitic.
 Organisms living in "close association" with each other may exhibit one of several different types of trophic relationships, such as parasitism, mutualism, and commensalism.
 Demonstration of true parasitism between existing species typically involves observing the harmful effects of parasites on a presumed host.
 Experimental infection of the presumed host, followed by recovery of viable parasites from that host also supports any claim of true parasitism.
 Obviously such experiments are not possible with specimens of extinct organisms found in paleontological contexts.

 Assumptions of true parasitism in paleontological settings which are based on analogy to known present-day parasitic relationships may not be valid, due to host-specificity.
 For example, Trypanosoma brucei gambiense and Trypanosoma brucei rhodesiense are both devastating human parasites, but the related subspecies Trypanosoma brucei brucei will infect a number of animal hosts, but cannot even survive in the human blood stream, much less reproduce and infect a human host.
 So a related (or unidentifiable) species of Trypanosoma found in a paleontological or archaeological context may not be a true human parasite, even though it appears identical (or very similar) to the modern parasitic forms.

 The most convincing evidence of paleoparasitism is obtained when a presumed parasite is found in direct association with its presumed host, in a context that is consistent with known host-parasite associations.
 Some examples include helminths caught in amber in the process of escaping from the body of an insect, lice found in the fur of guinea pig mummies, protozoans in the alimentary canal of flies in amber, nematode larvae found embedded in animal coprolites, and a mite caught in amber in the process of apparently feeding on a spider.
+In 2023, nematode eggs and possibly protozoan cysts were found in the Late Triassic coprolite of phytosaur.
+Some holes in the mandibles of several specimens of Tyrannosaurus may have been caused by Trichomonas-like parasites.